Employee Gifts Are a Must

 - Gifts from an employer can make employees feel noticed and valued.
 81% of employees who responded to our survey say they feel appreciated when they receive gifts from their employer, and 56% feel recognized for doing a good job.
 These gestures can positively influence an employee’s perspective of their employer, which can go a long way toward boosting morale and creating a thriving workplace.
-Have a look at our top 10 corporate gifts of the year.
+Have a look at our collection of top employee appreciation gifts for ideas.

 - The right gift can make employees feel more connected to the company and more likely to want to stay.
 Among the employees who reported receiving a “very memorable” gift—one clearly chosen thoughtfully, just for them—45% said that the experience made them feel more loyal to the company and more likely to want to work there longer.
 When gifting is carried out as a practice of gratitude and appreciation, the sincere effort shows—business gift recipients can always tell when a gift is given out of obligation or necessity!

 - Gifts for junior staff can help increase job satisfaction and loyalty.
 A word to the wise gift giver: C-Level, Director, and Manager staff were likely to report finding their gifts “very satisfying” and “memorable” but junior staff were often less pleased with their gifts.
-Given the reports that a thoughtful gift can make employees feel more connected to their employer and the company at large, invested gifters would do well to consider gifts for junior staff and entry level talent.
+Given the reports that a thoughtful gift can make employees feel more connected to their employer and the company at large, invested gifters would do well to not only consider consider employee gifts for junior staff and entry level talent, but also put thought into those gifts .
 (This is another opportunity to practice one of our favorite tips: give a gift that aligns with shared values to make it even more meaningful to your recipient.)

 - Across the board, there’s room to improve!
 52% of people we surveyed did not consider their last gift from an employer “very memorable.”
-The good news is, it’s not that difficult to give gifts that are more awe, less blah.
-We’ll explain how to create very memorable gifts in the follow-up to our 2018 Employee Gifting Survey Report, but if you feel stumped on what kinds of gifts to give your employees, know that you’re not alone.
+The good news is, it’s not that difficult to give gifts that are ‘more awe, less blah’.

 How 3 Different Companies Went Above & Beyond With Their Employee Gifts

-The business manager assembled a gift of artisanal products, some of which are only available through Knack, like Meg Maggie Margaret’s assorted caramels.
+The business manager assembled a gift with artisanal products, some of which are only available at Knackshops.com.
 She paired them with a bottle of fine Washington wine, a handblown stemless wine glass from DECICIO Artisan Glass, a stylish corkscrew, and a few snacks like gourmet popcorn and cocktail peanuts.
-The finishing touch–that special request–was a book chosen for the retreat.
-Each recipient received a copy of Grit: The Power of Passion and Perseverance by Angela Duckworth for use at the meeting (no word on whether the wine was enjoyed simultaneously!).
+The finishing touch was a special book chosen to complement the retreat’s theme—Grit: The Power of Passion and Perseverance by Angela Duckworth.

 Assembly and delivery couldn’t have been simpler.
-The business manager sent us the books to be packed, and we shipped the completed gifts directly to the lodge where the meeting was held.
-Sixteen gifts (including a specially-customized one for the General Manager) were distributed to the participants, who enjoyed a successful, productive strategy meeting.
+The business manager sent us the books and wine to pack, and we shipped the completed gifts directly to the lodge where the meeting was held.
+Sixteen gifts (including a specially customized one for the General Manager) were distributed to the participants, who enjoyed a successful, productive strategy meeting.

 The products weren’t the only thing that made these gifts special.
 The company had the gifts shipped to their office across the country, where they personally distributed them to each recipient.
 Most importantly, each gift contained a completely customized (and often bilingual) message for the employee thanking them for their hard work and the value they added to the company, and encouraging them to enjoy the holidays–it was the final thoughtful detail on an exceptionally meaningful gift.